You’re just a Click Away from Savings $10!

 $10 savings is a limited time offer while supplies last – exclusively on the Lux Products Amazon Storefront.

 IT ONLY TAKES A MINUTE!

 Minute timers are simple and useful tools that have been around since 1935.
-They’re one of those items you see every day and probably not think too much about it.
-But thee are tons of things that a minute timer can be used for.
+They’re one of those items you see every day that and probably not think too much about it.
+But there are tons of things that a minute timer can be used for.
 And in a time of computers and complicated technology, it’s nice to have something that’s simple, helpful and reliable.

 Here are just a few ideas:

 - Use it for getting the perfect tan.
 Set the timer for thirty minutes so you know when to flip to the other side.